SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 }
 ```

->Note: When you use any of the Steeltoe Connectors in your application we automatically add the corresponding health contributors to the service container.
+>NOTE: When you use any of the Steeltoe Connectors in your application we automatically add the corresponding health contributors to the service container.

 ##### 1.2.3.3.2 ASP.NET 4.x App